Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

   - With this said, do not limit yourself to 8 characters based on the fact that one future user may use a program like Mplus.
 Consider the balance between character limit and interpretation.
 It is very difficult to make good human-readable variable names under 8 characters.
 It is much easier to make them under 32.
 And the majority of your users will be using a program with a limit of 32 or more.
 If you have one potential Mplus user, they can always rename your variables for their specific analysis.
 - Use the same variable name across time in a project
   - If an item is named `anx1` in the fall, name that same item `anx1` again in the spring
-- Don’t use spaces or special characters (except`_`), they are not allowed in most programs.
+- Don’t use spaces or special characters (except`_`), they are not allowed in most programs
   - Even the `-` is not allowed in programs such as R and SPSS as it can be mistaken for a minus sign
   - While `.` is allowed in R and SPSS it is not allowed in Stata so it’s best to avoid using it
 - Do not start a variable name with a number.
 This is not allowed in many statistical programs.